Dmitrii-Russu/JavaExamples/jpa-relationships/README.md

   Instead, it is preferable to use the `FetchType.LAZY` strategy.

 - **Implement `equals` and `hashCode` methods.**
-  Implementing these methods based on the entity's identifier or business key ensures correct operation of collections (`Set`, `List`) in the model.
+  Implementing these methods based on the entity's identifier or business key ensures correct operation of collections in the model.
   For entities with business keys, the `@NaturalId` annotation from Hibernate can be used.

 - **Effective mapping for `@OneToOne` associations using `@MapsId`.**